davepinch/pinchy.cc/content/streams/hi-my-name-is-david-pinch/i-work-at-microsoft/i-am-lucky-to-have-worked-at-microsoft.md

 ---
-title: "I am lucky to work at Microsoft."
+title: "I was laid off from Microsoft in June 2024."
 next: "This is my personal blog and all opinions are my own."
 related:
   - Microsoft (Wikipedia)